Massachusetts Rental Agreement

 Massachusetts Required Residential Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Massachusetts leases must contain the name and contact information of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
-Massachusetts law requires the availability of a contact telephone number.
-The landlord must either monitor the number every twelve hours, or provide an alternative contact for periods of temporary absence.
+• Landlord’s Name and Address (required for all leases) – Massachusetts leases must contain the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+State law requires the availability of a contact telephone number.
+The landlord must either monitor the number every twelve hours, or provide an alternative contact for temporary absences.

-• Notice of Occupants’ Legal Rights and Responsibilities (required for all leases) – Massachusetts landlords must provide tenants with a notice from the Department of Health discussing tenant rights and remedies related to repairs.
+• Notice of Occupants’ Legal Rights and Responsibilities (required for all leases) – Massachusetts landlords must provide tenants with a Department of Health notice discussing tenant rights and remedies related to repairs.
 This notice may be personally delivered, posted next to the mailboxes, or posted inside the premises.

 • Security Deposit Holdings (required for some leases) – Massachusetts landlords collecting a security deposit must disclose the bank and account number holding the deposit.
 This lets the tenant verify the funds are handled correctly.

-• Security Deposit Receipt (required for some leases) – Massachusetts landlords who have collected a security deposit must provide a receipt of the security deposit.
-The time limit for this is after receiving the deposit, or within 10 days after the beginning of the tenancy (whichever is later).
+• Security Deposit Receipt (required for some leases) – Massachusetts landlords collecting a security deposit must provide a receipt.
+The time limit for this is upon getting the deposit, or within 10 days after the lease begins (whichever is later).

-• Move-In Checklist (required for some leases) – Massachusetts landlords must provide a move-in checklist within 10 days of move-in, outlining any existing property damage.
-The checklist must also have a 12-point, bold faced notice provided by statute, regarding appropriate deductions.
+• Move-In Checklist (required for some leases) – Massachusetts landlords must provide a checklist within 10 days of move-in, to inventory existing property damage.
+The checklist also must have a 12-point, bold-faced notice provided by statute, about deductions.
 The Massachusetts Legal Help Institute also provides move-in forms which may be useful to new tenants.

 To learn more about required disclosures in Massachusetts, click here.